Skip to content

 The transition to post-quantum security is gradually becoming a priority for the modern internet ecosystem.
 PQC refers to cryptographic algorithms designed to remain secure against both classical and quantum computers.
 These algorithms aim to replace or augment current public-key systems that could become vulnerable once large-scale quantum computers become practical.

 As researchers and organizations continue to prepare for the potential impact of quantum computing, technologies such as PQC are being integrated into everyday platforms and tools.
-Major browsers like Google Chrome, Microsoft Edge, and Mozilla Firefox have already started supporting hybrid cryptographic mechanisms that combine classical algorithms with quantum-resistant techniques.
+Major browsers like Google Chrome, Microsoft Edge, and Mozilla Firefox have already moved to hybrid cryptographic mechanisms that combine classical algorithms with quantum-resistant techniques by default, and more than two-thirds of the TLS traffic on Cloudflare’s network already reflects that shift.